See MapTrack in action

 • Damage goes unreported

-Summary: Standard workflows keep communication clear.
+Summary: Standard workflows keep communication clear and issues properly tracked.

 5. Paper Logs Are Often Ignored